telerik/kendo-ui-core/docs/controls/gauges/radialgauge/overview.md

 ### Initialize the Radial Gauge

-Initialize the Radial Gauge with its default configuration as demonstrated in the example below.
+To initialize the Radial Gauge with its default configuration, use the following example.

 ###### Example